Logic as an internal organisation of language: What is logical in first-order logic?

-Description of logical concepts in terms of language is present in the literature in various forms.
+The description of logical concepts in terms of the internal structure of language is present in the literature in various forms.
 However, as far as I know, it has neither been given sufficient importance nor has it been pronounced precisely enough.
 For example, in the review article \cite{Sha} on logical consequence, giving various criteria for the notion of logical consequence, Shapiro also mentions the following criterion:

 \begin{quote}

 $\Phi$ is a logical consequence of $\Gamma$ if the truth of the members of $\Gamma$ guarantees the truth of $\Phi$ in virtue of the meanings of the logical terminology. \end{quote}

 However, what ``the meaning of logical terminology'' means is not specified.
 Likewise, Quine in \cite{Qui}, page 48, among other criteria, gives the following criterion for logical consequence: